sp-hash/TeamBlackMiner/OPTIONS.md

 			    TBMiner --xintensity [224,222]

--K --dagintensity [,]       One number set for all, Set a comma separated array of GPU devices dag intensity.
+-K --dagintensity [,]       One number to set a value for all devices, or a comma separated array of GPU devices dag intensity.
-                            Sets the intensity for the GPU threads to create the dag file.
+                            Sets the intensity for the GPU threads when creating the dag file.
-                            Very useful to avoid dag validation errors when running on high oc.
+                            Very useful to avoid dag validation errors when running on high OC.

 		    	    0 is default, 1 is slow.
-9 is the fastest
+9 is the fastest.

                             Example:

 			    TBMiner --dagintensity [0,9]

+			    Or:

+			    TBMiner --dagintensity [3]

 -j --lock-cclock [[,],[,]]  Set minimum and maximum core clock for each device.
 (CUDA)